arsshpreetkaur/Assgmt-Cust.-CSS-Framework/README.md

-# MTM6407-Web-Development-IV-Assignment-Custom-CSS-Framework
+Assignment-Custom-CSS-Framework
 Creation of a Custom CSS Framework.

 # Custom CSS Framework

-## Description
+Description
-This Custom CSS Framework is designed to provide a unique theme for standard HTML elements and utility classes for common styling.
-Built using Sass and Bootstrap, it allows for easy customization and consistent application of styles across various HTML components.
+The purpose of this Custom CSS Framework is to offer utility classes for common styling and a distinctive look for common HTML elements.
+Its Sass and Bootstrap construction makes it simple to customize and applies styles consistently to a range of HTML elements.

-## Team Members
-- Carlos Aladim (Team Leader)
-- Rohit Deora
-- Jatin Khanchi
-- Punit

-## Features
+Features
 - Custom theme for standard HTML elements, including:
   - Headings
   - Lists